Alexander Bari: Biography

-Veneamin Bari, who at that time was corresponding with Karl Marx, was forced to leave the Russian Empire and in 1862 emigrated to Swiss Zurich with his children and wife Henriette Sergeevna.
-In 1865 the family moved to the US, but Alexander stayed in Zurich and graduated from a gymnasium in 1867.
+Veneamin Bari, who at that time was corresponding with Karl Marx, was forced to leave the Russian Empire and in 1862 emigrated to Swiss Zürich with his children and wife Henriette Sergeevna.
+In 1865 the family moved to the US, but Alexander stayed in Zürich and graduated from a gymnasium in 1867.
 In 1870 he graduated from ETH Zurich with a degree in engineering.
 During his university years, he met Fyodor Orlov, who later recalled Bari as a leader of a student fellowship, who introduced him to the ETH and the city life.
 He particularly remembered how Bari acquainted a young man in a café, who turned out to be a son of a factory owner, and on the next day they were invited to have a tour around the father's factory.

 After graduation, Alexander Bari decided to reconcile with his family and went to the USA.
 As he had no means to purchase a ticket, he took the job as an assistant engineer on the steamer.
 In the USA Bari received citizenship and started working as an assistant engineer at a machine and bridge-building plant in Detroit, later he was hired as an engineer at an industrial company in Philadelphia.
 Soon he won a competition to build pavilions for the Centennial Exposition and received the gold medal.

 A Russian delegation visited the Exhibition, Bari acquainted several professors and students of the Russian Imperial Technical School (RITS), such as Fyodor Orlov, Pavel Panayev, Alexander Eshliman, Vladimir Shukhov, Dmitry Sovetkin.
 Bari helped the Russians a purchase of laboratory equipment, tools, and instruments.
 In gratitude he was elected as a corresponding member of the RITS in 1877.

 In Philadelphia, he met Eda von Grunberg (Zinaida Jakovlevna in Russian), his future wife.
 She was from a German family that moved to Russia in the times of Catherine the Great.
 Eda came to Philadelphia with her elder sister, who married Alexander's older brother.
 Eda wanted to go back to Russia, in Summer 1877 the couple with their daughter Anna came to St Petersburg.

 Alexander and his younger brother William, a SPMU graduate, co-founded a small enterprise to construct and produce electric motors.
 However, the production found no demand in Russia.
 Soon Bari acquainted N. A. Sytenko, a retired engineer colonel and a member of the Russian Imperial Technical Society.
 Together they launched ‘Bari, Sytenko and Co’ and entered the construction business in the Russian petroleum industry.
 Soon Bari and his family moved to Moscow.